tjoyner/ofvioletsandlicorice/chapter5.md

 "Thank you for today," she said.

-They stayed quiet for a few minutes, then she said "There's a full moon in Ginotta tonight.
+They stayed quiet for a few minutes, then she said, "There's a full moon in Ginotta tonight.
 Do you want to go for a short walk?"

-Daniel nodded and said "A few steps would also be good for Flop."
+Daniel nodded and said, "A few steps would also be good for Flop."

 He finished eating the salad and a bit of castelmagno cheese, and drinking his glass of Nebbiolo, while Amalia was conversing with some customers.